arangodb/docs/3.6/oasis/oasisctl-delete-ipallowlist.md

 ---
 layout: default
-description: Description of the oasisctl list ipwhitelists command
+description: Description of the oasisctl delete ipallowlist command
-title: Oasisctl List Ipwhitelists
+title: Oasisctl Delete Ipallowlist
 ---
-# Oasisctl List Ipwhitelists
+# Oasisctl Delete Ipallowlist

-List all IP whitelists of the given project
+Delete an IP allowlist the authenticated user has access to

 ## Synopsis

-List all IP whitelists of the given project
+Delete an IP allowlist the authenticated user has access to

 ```
-oasisctl list ipwhitelists [flags]
+oasisctl delete ipallowlist [flags]
 ```

 ## Options

 ```
-  -h, --help                     help for ipwhitelists
+  -h, --help                     help for ipallowlist
+  -i, --ipallowlist-id string    Identifier of the IP allowlist
   -o, --organization-id string   Identifier of the organization
   -p, --project-id string        Identifier of the project
 ```